Daegeun02/crazyflie/sensor/README.md

 ### stream_frames
 __stream_frames__ is about which data you'll read by qualisys.
 By changing component, you can get different data from beacon.
 You can get more detail in definition.

+## 3. init.py
+__init.py__ is simple.
+It has setup function each initialize kalman filter in crazyflie imu, and so on.
+And get memory space in crazyflie object to store read data from sensors.<br>

+You only focus on last part of file.
+You can see how i define callback function.